Cray-HPE/docs-csm/operations/utility_storage/Alternate_Storage_Pools.md

 0   csm-release             release_version  -     /dev/rbd0
 ```

+**IMPORTANT NOTE:**

-**IMPORTANT NOTE:** Master nodes normally do not have rbd devices mapped via ceph provisioner.
-If mapping to a worker node where there are mapped PVCs then you will need to ensure you are capturing the proper rbd device for the following steps.
-Not doing so can and most likely will result in data corrpution or loss.
+* Master nodes normally do not have rbd devices mapped via ceph provisioner.
+  * If mapping to a worker node where there are mapped PVCs then you will need to ensure you are capturing the proper rbd device for the following steps.
+  * Not doing so can and most likely will result in data corruption or loss.

 ### Mounting an rbd device